quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2B005---Streaming-Systems/2ssb_part05_When_Watermarks.md

 Explanation of the difference between perfect and heuristic watermarks, including their practical applications.
 :p What types of watermarks exist?
 ??x
-Perfect watermarks provide a strict guarantee that no more data with event times less than \( E \) will be seen again, ideal for scenarios where complete input knowledge is available.
+Perfect watermarks provide a strict guarantee that no more data with event times less than $E$ will be seen again, ideal for scenarios where complete input knowledge is available.
 Heuristic watermarks use available information to estimate completeness, making them useful when perfect knowledge is impractical or too expensive to calculate.
 ```java
 // Pseudo-code example:
 class PerfectWatermark {